Last updated: 7 July 2021

 Will universities be expected to act as sponsors for those students on the Graduate route after they have graduated?

-Individuals applying to the Graduate route will not need a sponsor – however, your Student visa sponsor must have notified the Home Office, by the date of your application under the Graduate route, that you have successfully completed the course of study that your Student visa was issued for.
+Individuals applying to the Graduate route do not need a sponsor – however, your Student visa sponsor must have notified the Home Office, by the date of your application under the Graduate route, that you have successfully completed the course of study that your Student visa was issued for.
+Please do not apply for the Graduate route until you have received confirmation from the University that the Home Office have been notified of your completion.

 Will this route count towards settlement?